armakuni/bad-bowling-kata/java/README.md

 ## Getting Set Up

-We're going to use pitest to run out mutation tests built using gradle in our project.
+We're going to use pitest to run out mutation tests built using gradle in our project<br/>
+Import java directory as project in your IDE, You might see errors in the classes (lib not in classpath etc) fix them with IDE Autosuggestion.<br/>
+Run All the tests from IDE.If you see an error "No Test found" then delete the test.imi file generated.

 ## The Challenge